 The roles and responsibilities of CDCC's management are clearly specified.
-CDCC's management and officers have the appropriate mix of experience and skill set and the integrity necessary to discharge their responsibilities; all Officers of the Corporation must be fit and proper under the OSC and AMF Recognition Orders.
+CDCC's management and officers have the appropriate mix of experience and skill set and the integrity necessary to discharge their responsibilities; all officers must be fit and proper under the OSC and AMF Recognition Orders.
 The boundaries between the Board of Directors and management responsibilities are established by the Board of Directors, which oversees the performance of management.